arduino/docs-content/content/hardware/03.nano/boards/nano-matter-community-version/datasheet/datasheet.md

 <div style="text-align:justify;">

-The Nano Matter can be powered through one of the following interfaces:
+The Nano Matter Community Version can be powered through one of the following interfaces:

 - **Onboard USB-C® port**: Provides a convenient way to power the board using standard USB-C® cables and adapters.
 - **External +5 VDC power supply**: This can be connected to the IN5V pin or the VIN pin of the Nano-styled header connector.
 For the VIN pin, ensure the VIN jumper is shorted to enable the power supply.

-A detailed figure below illustrates the power options available on the Nano Matter and the main system power architecture.
+A detailed figure below illustrates the power options available on the Nano Matter Community Version and the main system power architecture.

 ![](assets/Nano_Matter_Power_Tree.png)